asvarga/ordinal-arithmetic/README.md

 - termination of all functions
 - totality of all functions

-To test the liquid types and proofs:
+To type-check refinements and proofs:

 1. [Install LH](https://github.com/ucsd-progsys/liquidhaskell/blob/develop/INSTALL.md)
 2. Run `liquid ordinals_LH.hs`